Richland County, South Carolina

-Richland County is located in the U.S. state of South Carolina.
+Richland County is a county located in the U.S. state of South Carolina.
 As of the 2020 census, its population was 416,147, making it the second-most populous county in South Carolina, behind only Greenville County.
-The county seat and largest city is Columbia, the state capital.
+The county seat and largest community is Columbia, the state capital.
 The county was established on March 12, 1785.
-Richland County is part of the Columbia, SC metropolitan statistical area.
-In 2010, the center of population of South Carolina was located in Richland County, in the city of Columbia.
+Richland County is part of the Columbia, SC Metropolitan Statistical Area.
+In 2020, the center of population of South Carolina was located in Richland County, in the city of Columbia.
+The county is also the location of the geographic center of South Carolina, southeast of Columbia.

+It is located in the Midlands region of South Carolina.

 History

 Richland County was probably named for its "rich land".
 The county was formed in 1785 as part of the large Camden District.
 A small part of Richland County was later ceded to adjacent Kershaw County in 1791.
 The county seat and largest city is Columbia, which is also the state capital.
 In 1786, the state legislature decided to move the capital from Charleston to a more central location.
 A site was chosen in Richland County, which is in the geographic center of the state, and a new town was laid out.
 Richland County's boundaries were formally incorporated on December 18, 1799.
 Cotton from the surrounding plantations was shipped through Columbia and later manufactured into textiles there.
 General William T. Sherman captured Columbia during the Civil War and his troops burned the town and parts of the county on February 17, 1865.
 The U. S. Army returned on friendlier terms in 1917, when Fort Jackson was established, which is now the largest and most active Initial Entry Training Center in the U.S. Army.
 The South Carolina State House is located in downtown Columbia.